Independiente Santa Fe: History

+In the 2025 Torneo Apertura, Santa Fe placed sixth, advancing to the semi-finals.
+After placing first in Group A, the team defeated Independiente Medellín 2-1 in aggregate to win their tenth national title.

 Colours and badge

 The first badge of Santa Fe was designed by Ernesto Gamboa and Gonzalo Rueda with a clear British influence.
 Highlighting the Bogotá flag colors, red and yellow, combined to form the Holy Cross, a symbol of faith and respect, referring to the name of the club.

 There are many versions about the origin of the colors of the uniform.
 The most commonly accepted version is that Luis Robledo, one of the founders of the Independiente Santa Fe who was educated in England, was a fan of Arsenal, thus gives the team the red and white, which from 1941 became the symbol of the club.

 Although historically the uniform of Santa Fe has been red and white, the club has used other colors in its uniform.

 Kit manufacturers and shirt sponsors

 Stadium

 The stadium Nemesio Camacho, also known as El Campín, located in Bogotá, is the venue where Independiente Santa Fe plays their home games.
 Its capacity is 36,343.
 Santa Fe's supporters traditionally tend to sit in the southernmost half of the stadium.

 El Campín was inaugurated on August 10, 1938, at 57th Street with 30, having started its construction in 1935 on the initiative of the mayor of Bogotá, Jorge Eliecer Gaitán.
 The structure was handled by the German engineer Frederick Leder Müller.
 The stadium was designed to hold 10,000 spectators.
 The opening match was held in the 1938 Bolivarian Games, facing the Colombia national football team and the Ecuador national football team, with a 2–1 defeat for the local team.

 In 1951, the year that Santa Fe begins to use it to its home games, the stadium expanded its capacity to 39,000 spectators.
 The second extension of El Campín occurred in 1952 with a dramatic transformation.
 The total capacity changed to 62,500 spectators, but was limited to 48,000 for security.
 The last major modification was made for the qualifying matches for the 2010 World Cup in South Africa and for the 2011 FIFA U-20 World Cup.

 Other grounds that have been used by Independiente Santa Fe for their home games have been: the Estadio Alfonso López Pumarejo, its first ground, the Estadio Municipal Los Zipas and the Estadio Luis Carlos Galán Sarmiento.